fusion809/fusion809.github.io-old2/README.md

 then to start Jekyll locally run: `bundle exec jekyll serve` (again as standard, non-root user).

 # Installing Rubygems
 Installing Rubygems is usually easy when done using your distribution's package manager.
-For example, at the time of writing this post I am running on Arch Linux, so to install Rubygems (and this should be applicable to all distributions that use the pacman package manager) I ran: `sudo pacman -S rubygems`.
+For example, at the time of writing this post I am operating on Arch Linux, so to install Rubygems (and this should be applicable to all distributions that use the pacman package manager) I ran: `sudo pacman -S rubygems`.
 For other distributions run the commands listed below, note that as on The Hornery itself, `$` denotes standard user console while `#` denotes root console.

 ## APT: Debian, PCLinuxOS, Ubuntu, *etc.*
 `$ sudo apt-get install ruby`<br/>